[ click here for seasonal trophies ]

 (sixteen regular season, one finals game, one pre-season game)

-(one finals game, one playoff game, ten regular season, one consolation game, one pre-season)
+(two finals game, one playoff game, twelve regular season, one consolation game, one pre-season)

 (seven times in regular season, one consolation game, one pre-season game)